How Much Yeast is in One Package?

 Quick Tips on Using and Activating Yeast

 - Yeast – Use the correct yeast for your application.
-For pizza, you can use instant, active, dry, or fresh yeast.
+You can use instant, active, dry, or fresh yeast for pizza.
 However, RapidRise is different than instant yeast because it’s a fast rising yeast, and it works for recipes that require one quick rise, like quick-rise bread.
 Rapid-rise yeast is not recommended for pizza.

 - Water Temperature – Lukewarm water is required to activate the yeast from 95 to 105F.
 Suppose you don’t have a thermometer; simply warm enough to feel comfortable.
 After adding the water, allow for a minute or two, and whisk with a fork until smooth.